Canine Probiotics, What We Do and Don’t Know, Study Participants Needed…

 So, a healthy gut flora has the capability of affecting your body’s vitamin and mineral absorbency, hormone regulation, digestion, vitamin production, immune response and ability to eliminate toxins.
 Studies show it can positively affect weight control, your susceptibility to disease and your overall mental health.
 When your gut flora is happy and in harmony, you can expect all these things in abundance.
 It follows, however, that when they are not happy, or in dysbiosis (an imbalance between beneficial and harmful bacteria), you can expect the opposite.
 Here’s how to keep them happy:

 Eat More Probiotics.
 Of all the microbes that live inside you, bacteria are the most studied.
 When people speak of “probiotics” (from the Latin, meaning for-life), they are largely talking about bacteria alone.
 In this way, probiotics generally consist of live bacteria.
-Some of the most popular sources of “good bacteria” for our guts include yogurt (hole, unpasteurised, probiotic yoghurt is one of the best sources of probiotics), kefir (a fermented probiotic milk drink) or any fermented vegetables (including sauerkraut (cabbage), kimchi (a fermented mix of veg, Korean style), miso (fermented soybeans), kombucha (fermented tea), pickles etc).
+Some of the most popular sources of “good bacteria” for human guts include yogurt (whole, unpasteurised, probiotic yoghurt is one of the best sources of probiotics), kefir (a fermented probiotic milk drink) or any fermented vegetables (including sauerkraut (cabbage), kimchi (a fermented mix of veg, Korean style), miso (fermented soybeans), kombucha (fermented tea), pickles etc).

 Eat More Prebiotics.
 Prebiotics (from the Latin, before–life) are essentially microbe food.
 You need to eat more fibre for starters, including fresh, raw vegetables and fruit.
 There are “super prebiotics” out there which is like catnip for them, including acacia gum, raw chicory root, artichoke, raw dandelion green, any of the coarser green leafy veg, raw garlic and raw asparagus.
 Get them in when you can.
 It’s best to feed prebiotics on their own on an empty stomach, for maximum effect, that way they pass through the digestive juices.
 They’re not completely ruined with a meal, just less effective, and never take them after.
 Best first thing in the morning (at least 30mins before brekkie) or before bed.

 Ease off antibiotics.
 Antibiotics destroy life.
 That’s their job.
 When you take them (likely for a very good reason though it is a worry there are ads on the radio telling us not to take antibiotics for a common cold, as if we bought them in newsagents) you are altering your gut flora.
 Bad bacteria can then move into the newly created space.
-Over time (days to weeks) your gut flora can rebound (should you take all the right steps) but studies show even if you do (most of us don’t) those surviving bacteria have decreased ability to produce proteins, absorb iron, digest certain foods and produce essential chemical molecules
+Over time (days to weeks) your gut flora can rebound (should you take all the right steps) but studies show even if you do (most of us don’t) those surviving bacteria have decreased ability to produce proteins, absorb iron, digest certain foods and produce essential chemical molecules.

 Ease off food containing anti-life.
 All processed food contains anti-life.
 It’s why your packaged fruit and vegetables do not go off.
 Anything in a packet has been preserved so it can stay on shelves longer.
 If you eat this, anti-life will wash over your delicate gut flora and harm it.